What parents need to know

 Is it any good?

-A classic Western, Shane is based on a novel that's widely assigned in schools.
+Even though Westerns in general are nowhere near as popular and plentiful as they were in times past, this classic is a must-see.
+Shane is based on a novel that's widely assigned in schools.
 This is a morally complex Western (not just white hats and black hats) that can play well for both the action fans and families seeking serious drama.
-Even though Westerns in general are nowhere near as popular and plentiful as they were in times past, this one is a must-see.

 Shane functions on multiple levels for young viewers and parents, addressing questions of youthful idol-worship, adult redemption, the uses of violence, forbidden attraction, and people forced to live out unpopular roles against their wills.